 Corporate Governance

-The Board of Directors of EMV Capital PLC is responsible for the governance of the Company, governance being the systems and procedures by which the Company is directed and controlled.
-High standards of Corporate Governance are a key priority of the Board, and the Directors believe that they govern the Company in the best interests of the shareholders.
+The Board of Directors of EMV Capital plc is responsible for the governance of the Company, being the systems and procedures by which the Company is directed and controlled.
+High standards of corporate governance are a key priority of the Board, and the Directors believe that they govern the Company in the best interests of the shareholders.

 The Board’s view continues to be that sound governance is an essential element of a well-run business and is the responsibility of all.
-The Company follows the code published by the Quoted Compliance Alliance (QCA) as the benchmark for governance matters.
+The Company follows the corporate governance code published by the Quoted Companies Alliance (QCA) (the “QCA Code”) as the benchmark for governance matters.

 The posts of Chairman and Chief Executive Officer are held by different Directors.
 The Board is balanced by there being an appropriate number of non-executives with at least two of the Directors at all times during the year being non-executive directors.
 The Board meets regularly throughout the year, quarterly for major milestones and KPI reviews, and more frequently for ongoing business matters and investment decisions.
 Arrangements are made to enable information in a form and of a quality to be supplied to Directors on a timely basis to enable them to discharge their duties.
 Additionally, special meetings take place or other arrangements are made when Board decisions are required in advance of regular meetings.
 Certain matters are reserved for consideration by the Board (with other matters delegated to Board committees).
 The Board is responsible for leading and controlling the Group and in particular, setting the Group’s strategy, its investment policy and approving its budget and major items of expenditure, acquisitions and disposals.